Euthanasia Euthanasia

 Recent Developments

-On 2011-11-14 and 2011-11-15 the CBC Radio 1 aired discussion of euthanasia, and allowed phone-in callers.
-Unlike previous such shows, there was no mention of hell, god, and Jehovah being the slaveowner of all human bodies.
+On 2011-11-14 and 2011-11-15 the CBC Radio 1 aired discussion of euthanasia and allowed phone-in callers.
+Unlike previous such shows, there was no mention of hell, god and Yahweh being the slaveowner of all human bodies.
 Instead the lines were swamped with callers all saying the exact same thing, namely that legal euthanasia was a plot to encourage elder abuse and extorting them of their worldly goods.
 There was almost no input from the opposing view.

 The anti-euthanasia people are primarily motivated by a desire to impose their religious beliefs on others.
 They discovered such arguments would not fly, so are now pushing a bogus argument that legal euthanasia will lead to increased elder abuse.
 Nonsense!
 Obviously there is much more unbiased scrutiny of legal euthanasia than illegal.
 Further, people rashly attempting suicide will be much less likely to carry through if they go the legal euthanasia route which would necessitate reevaluation and talking it over with a trained counselor.

-What it boils down to is, who is in a better position to make wise decisions about my end of life, me or Dr. Will Johnston, (the B.C. spokesman for EPC (Euthanasia Prevention Coalition of Canada)).
+What it boils down to is, who is in a better position to make wise decisions about my end-of-life, me or Dr. Will Johnston, (the B.C. spokesman for EPC (Euthanasia Prevention Coalition of Canada)).
 Who has more at stake?
 Dr. Johnson or me?
 Whose business is it anyway?
 How arrogant he is to claim he knows better than I just how bearable my suffering is.
 Suffering is multi-dimensional and subjective.
 Nobody else can possibly know as well as I just how bearable my existence is.
-Jonstnon is motivated by religious dogma, but he carefully hides that.
+Johnston is motivated by religious dogma, but he carefully hides that.
 He relies almost exclusively on straw man arguments, pretending the debate is about some Hitlerian purge of the disabled without their consent.
-He advocates under-the-table euthanasia accidental overmedication without any formal consent, since in his legalistic mind the god Jehovah would not count this as murder.
-Yet he claims a formal procedure to bring physicial-assisted suicide out into the light of day will increase abuse.
+He advocates under-the-table euthanasia accidental overmedication without any formal consent, since in his legalistic mind the god Yahweh would not count this as murder.
+Yet he claims a formal procedure to bring physician-assisted suicide out into the light of day will increase abuse.
 The man is nuts.

 This notion that all pain is manageable is ridiculous.
 Have these meddlesome busybodies never had an infected tooth, a kidney stone or HIV-induced nausea?
 In my experience, pain laughs at any analgesic modern medicine can throw at it.